kodexa-ai/kodexa/README.md

 ![https://docs.readthedocs.io/en/latest/?badge=latest](https://readthedocs.org/projects/docs/badge/?version=latest)

-The Kodexa Content Framework framework is designed to allow you to work with a wide range of unstructured and semi-structured content and enables you to work with the Kodexa Cloud (https://kodexa.com).
+The Kodexa Content Framework framework is designed to allow you to work with a wide range of unstructured and semi-structured content and enables you to work with the Kodexa Cloud (https://cloud.kodexa.com).

 ## Documentation & Examples

 Documentation is available at [ReadTheDocs](https://kodexa-kodexa.readthedocs-hosted.com/en/latest/)

-For more information on how to use Mango see https://developer.kodexa.com/
+For more information on how to use Kodexa see https://developer.kodexa.com/developers/clients/python

 ## Set-up